The Silver Lining: Opportunities in Aging Asia

 The demographic shift is being exacerbated in some places by the combination of migration patterns and rules and norms regarding retirement age.
 For example, it has been a common practice for younger members of many Asian societies to leave their hometowns for larger metropolitan hubs where education and business opportunities are more abundant.
 In doing so, they often leave behind older family members.
 Because many of these same societies have inadequate or no social security, these older citizens are left with very fragile, if any, support systems.
 As a result, poverty among senior citizens in countries like South Korea has reached 45 percent.
 This calls for massive changes in government, business and social attitudes to uncover opportunities, rather than challenges, from aging populations.

 Aging populations in Asia have already impacted the health and wellness industries.
 In 2011, China alone contributed almost US$12 billion, or 25%, to global growth in these industries, a number that is expected to grow.
 Drug makers and healthcare providers are also likely to experience rapid growth.
-Japan is already the world's second largest pharmaceutical market (behind the United States), but China is set to overtake that position by as early as 2016.
+Japan is already the world’s second largest pharmaceutical market (behind the United States), but China is set to overtake that position by as early as 2016.
 The growing middle class is also demanding better healthcare services for the elderly, which will spur the development of hospitals and retirement homes.
-This may also give rise to specialized housing built for seniors, such as the Golden Jasmine residence in Singapore (video), along with more resources devoted to community programs and centres.
+This may also give rise to specialized housing built for seniors, such as the Golden Jasmine residence in Singapore (video(link is external)), along with more resources devoted to community programs and centres.

 Increasingly, companies in Asia will need to re-think business models to take into consideration the needs and demands of an aging work force.
 Reforms under consideration include allowing older employees to work part-time or from home, as well as providing occupational retraining and educational upgrading to support older workers and help them keep up with technological changes.
 A shifting business model will create opportunities for companies to develop technological products and services geared towards the older population.
 Cell phones, online shopping, delivery apps, oversized electronics and tech products can allow older populations to remain productive and independent.
 In Japan, the 7-Eleven chain provides free home delivery to the elderly and, as a result, 35% of convenience store customers are now seniors.